xebia/cypress-training/docs/5-isolation.md

 Within this exercise we send a proper `cy.request`to the server that calls the reset-db function.

-- create a `cy.request` that calls the reset-db on the Server (see server/package.json for the specific shell command).
+- create a `cy.request` that calls the reset-db on the Server
 - assert somehow that the database was reset
 - put the cy.request in a Custom Command
 - redesign the interaction test - make sure the reset-db runs before or after the insert new album - test